TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/workspace-launchfailure.md

 ## **Recommended Steps**

-* Login issue getting error:
+* When logging in, you may encounter this login error:

   ```
   We’ve encountered an error logging you in.
 Databricks support has been alerted and will begin looking into the issue right away.
   ```
-  A workaround would be to either open a new tab in google chrome or close the browser and erase its history.
+  To work around this problem, open a new tab in Google Chrome, or close the browser and erase its history.

-  If this doesn't help, there would be an ongoing maintenance or outages.
-Please check [Databricks status page](https://status.azuredatabricks.net/) to confirm.
+  If this does not resolve your issue, understand that we have ongoing maintenance or outages to resolve these kinds of errors.
+Check the [Databricks status page](https://status.azuredatabricks.net/).

 ## **Recommended Documents**